EawagPHH/mapping-safe-drinking-water-use-LMICs/README.md

 Here we explore environmental and anthropogenic covariates driving the spatial variation in safely managed drinking water services (SMDWs), and generate a global map of subnational (GADM version 3.6) estimates of SMDWs use across 135 low- and middle-income countries.
 Further, we determine the subcomponents limiting use of SMDWs around the world.

-This repository includes 1) "Data" as well as code for 2) "Data_cleaning", 3) "Feature_Selection", 4) "Training", and 5) "Prediction" of SMDWs and its constituent subcomponents.
-Names of files should describe their contents.
-We suggest you start with "MICS_Preprocessing_Dataframes" preprocessing the MICS data (However, we have also included README.md files in folders where additional clarification is needed.
+This repository includes "1_Data" as well as code for "2_Data_cleaning", "3_Feature_Selection", "4_Training", and "5_Prediction" of SMDWs and its constituent subcomponents.
+Names of files describe their contents.
+We suggest you follow the order of the file and document numbering when looking through the files and running the code.
+We have also included README.md files in folders where additional clarification is needed.

  In order to reproduce our results you will need to download the following data (we have added the date we downloaded the data incase there have been changes since):